Cohiba is the flagship brand of Habanos.

-The name is an ancient Taino Indian word for the bunches of tobacco leaves that columbus saw being smoked by the original inhibitants of Cuba - the earlist known for of cigar.
+The name is an ancient Taino Indian word for the bunches of tobacco leaves that Columbus saw being smoked by the original inhabitants of Cuba - the earliest known for of cigar.

 The leaves for the Cohiba are the 'selection of the selection' from the finest plantations in the San Juan y Martinez and San Luis districts of the Vuelta Abajo zone.